synw/django-mqueue-livefeed/README.md

 Todo
 ----

-- [ ] Screenshot for the readme
+- [ ] Add links to the admin interfaces from the dashboard events
+- [ ] Better layouts when there is a small number of sites
 - [ ] Redis cache
-- [ ] Better layouts when there is a small number of sites
+- [ ] Rework the algorithm that calculates the timeline
 - [ ] Maybe some basic stats like messages rates, event classes ratios